oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Basic learner dashboard page completed and launched.
-This page should contain functionality for "keeping track of completed and partially-completed lessons", as well as for "keeping track of subscriptions".
-2. "Keeping track of replies to feedback threads" part of learner dashboard completed and launched.
+1. Complete and launch a basic "learner dashboard" page, including functionality for:
+  - keeping track of completed and partially-completed lessons (both explorations and collections)
+  - keeping track of subscriptions
+2. Add functionality for keeping track of feedback threads that need a reply from the student, and make it possible for the student to reply to these threads from their learner dashboard.
-3. Further project of your choice based on user feedback (e.g., show recommendations for lessons to playtest, or lessons to learn from, or new creators to subscribe to).
+3. Conduct some user studies, and, based on the results, implement a further project of your choice.
+(For example, you could show recommendations for lessons to playtest, or new lessons that would be useful for the student, or new creators that they might want to subscribe to).

 **Notes**:
 - Proposals should address how a learner gets to their dashboard, as well as any general site changes that might be needed.
 It’s important to think holistically about the learner user journey and ensure that it's as intuitive as possible, whilst keeping in mind that learners can also be creators.
+- Proposals should also suggest a suitable design/layout for the dashboard.
+It's important for this design to be intuitive, and easy for a learner to understand.
 - Currently, a logged-in user is taken to the creator dashboard by default, which serves as their "logged-in homepage".
 One could argue that the learner dashboard should play this role for a user who comes to the site mainly to learn.
 How should we reconcile these factors into a coherent user experience?